 Gymnodoris nigricolor Baba, 1960

-Gymnodoris nigricolor is known from the Marshalls one specimen found on Enewetak Atoll and another from Kwajalein.
+Gymnodoris nigricolor is known from the Marshalls one specimen found on Enewetak Atoll and at least three from Kwajalein.
 They measured 9-10mm in length and were found crawling across sand at depths of 10-15 meters.
-The Enewetak specimen was on a lagoon pinnacle reef on 13 May 1983 and the one from Kwajalein near a lagoon interisland reef Halimeda patch on 25 May 2008.
+The Enewetak specimen was on a lagoon pinnacle reef on 13 May 1983 and those from Kwajalein were near a lagoon interisland reef Halimeda patch.
+The first one below was found on 25 May 2008.
 Since it's hard to tell much from a photo of a black animal, my notes on the living animal are below.

 The body is small, soft, and limaciform, with a very long and slender tail.
 Color is black, but at 12-25x this is seen as translucent gray very densely speckled with black.
 There are very small pustules about where mantle margin should be, especially in V shape anterior end.
 Foot margin is bluish white.
 Reproductive opening is about one-third of the way between the rhinophores and gills.
 Rhinophores are close set, each with about 8 oblique lamellae, and are colored bluish black.
 Gills are small, set in a semicircle, and colored bluish black.